cMadan/ElGateau/README.md

 	- IN PROGRESS
 		- Standard word use: Keys consist of Button and Display.
 Icons and Text can be written to Displays.
 			- Update naming for icon vs display

-		- Fix Page 2 header code, should be longer, then can fix start number for pixels being sent
-			+ Change page info, reset, etc, from hex to dec

 		- Look into fonts more
 			- https://github.com/source-foundry/Hack